-With MyMediTravel you can browse 12 facilities offering Gastric Bypass Surgery procedures in South Korea.
-The cheapest price available is $16,478, it's well worth the trip from United States!
+With MyMediTravel you can browse 13 facilities offering Gastric Bypass Surgery procedures in South Korea.
+The cheapest price available is $16,478 - what are you waiting for?

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?